0nix/ggj21/twine/evidence_questioning.md

 "Lieutenant Sessler," Sergeant Bayer responds, with some annoyance.
 "Our time needs to be spent efficiently and conscientiously.
 Of course, we cannot allow our enemies to go astray.
 Diligence must be the norm or we're no different from those uncouth bastards on the West."

 Sessler grimaces at that comment, though he does so with his eyes directly fixed upon you.
+"Is that you speaking Sergeant?
+Or is Division IX feeding you that line?"
+He asks.

 "Agent, you may proceed with the dossier review."
-Bayer commands.
+Bayer commands, ignoring Sessler's inquiry.

 ### 1.x No evidence presented